 We will no longer be overturning any red cards that were the result of 2 yellow cards.
 Only straight reds may be appealed.

 Do not personally message admins to claim forfeits, dispute results or report mistakes.
 These issues must all be officially processed by submitting a ticket.
-Any evidence provided outside of the ticket will NOT be taken into consideration when making a decision.

 For the on pitch player minimum, it is your responsibility to check the amount of players the opposition team is fielding as early as possible: